saturdaylive/js-essentials/README.md

 # js-essentials
-A series of hour-long webinars that cover essentials of the JavaScript language
+A series of hour-long webinars that cover essentials of the JavaScript language.
+This series if part of the [Saturday Live series of webinars](https://saturdaylive.github.io/saturdaylive/).

 ## Registration link
 https://zoom.us/meeting/register/tJEpcO6pqTIow62R-JO50x8ckpvDfwCwXg